-This gluten-free vegan cake is fluffy, moist and light.
-I flavored it with lemon, but you can change the flavor easily.
-This cake contains no eggs, no dairy and no gluten.
+A vegan lemon cake made in a blender, fluffy, moist and light, also gluten-free.
+The addition of aquafaba makes it almost like an angel cake.
+And this recipe contains no eggs, no dairy and no gluten.
 Yummy!
 Plus do you like my lilacs?

 As you can see, especially if you follow me on Instagram, I love lilacs.